rototrash/lite-xl-config/README.md

-# lite-xl-config
+# lite-xl config

-my lite-xl config
+> This is my lite-xl config.
+Not the best, but works, probably.